Modeling dark matter halos with self-interacting fermions: A polytropic approach

 Within certain conditions the quantum nature of the particle that conforms the dark matter must be taken into account, and the pressure-less CDM paradigm must be challenged.
 For the case of a gas of fermionic particles this means becoming degenerate below a certain temperature.
 In the simplest model, this degenerate core depends on three parameters: the fermion mass, the central density of the system and if the particle has self-interactions and its strength.
 Of these parameters, the two relevant ones to describe the particle that would make up dark matter are the fermion mass and the self-interaction parameter, since these must be universal and fundamental, while the central density is a parameter that changes from system to system. \\

 Outside of this region of degeneracy the system must have a halo, we chose a perfect fluid like halo, and a NFW type halo.
 Using six LSB galaxies we show that the inclusion of self-interactions yields better results when fitting the rotational curves.
-If the fermion has a perfect fluid halo, the mass must fall within the range of $38.73~\rm{eV} < m_{f} < 42.11~\rm{eV}$ and $269.69 < y < 348.48$ for the self-interaction parameter.
-If the halo is of the NFW type, then the values are $41.54~\rm{eV} < m_{f} < 49.87~\rm{eV}$ and $5606.06 < y < 17484.84$.\\
+If the fermion has a perfect fluid halo, the mass must fall within the range of $155.10~\rm{eV}< m_{f} < 313.26~\rm{eV}$ and $1465.31 < y <6002.04$ for the self-interaction parameter.
+If the halo is of the NFW type, then the values are $42.31 ~\rm{eV} < m_{f} <49.23 ~\rm{eV}$ and $71.43< y < 132.65$.\\